PROJECT OVERVIEW

 Why are we doing this project?

 There are over 370,000 listed buildings registered in England.
-Enabling them to be more energy efficient whilst protecting their historic value would address the climate crisis, reduce bills, improve the comfort of residents and ensure they are occupied and cherished for many decades to come.
+Enabling them to be more energy efficient whilst protecting their historic value would address the climate crisis, reduce bills, improve the comfort of residents – and ensure they are occupied and cherished for many decades to come.
 Bath and North East Somerset is world-renowned for its built heritage and has over 5,000 listed buildings within the City of Bath World Heritage Site alone, so is a great place to test different approaches.

-Phase 1 of Green Heritage Homes, funded by Government’s Local Energy Advice Demonstrator programme, ended in March 2025.
+Phase 1 of Green Heritage Homes, funded by the government’s Local Energy Advice Demonstrator programme, ended in March 2025.
 We worked with Bath and North East Somerset Council, Bath Preservation Trust, the Centre for Sustainable Energy and People Powered Retrofit, bringing together conservation and energy expertise to create a shared understanding of the opportunities and barriers.
 We are grateful to the 40+ Listed Building Champions, and many others who attended our workshops or talks.
 More information about our work in Phase 1 can be found below.

 Our approach